Skip to contents

 split.by

 Character.
-The name of an identity in the meta.data slot to split the active.ident identity by.
+The name of a metadata (for example, 'orig.ident', 'seurat_clusters', etc) to split the identities of the active.ident metadata by.

 idents

 Character.
-A vector with one or several identities names in the active.ident identity to use if you only want those (instead of subsetting your object).
-If NULL, all identities will be used.
+The names of one or several identities in the active.ident metadata to select.
+If NULL, all identities are used.

 split.idents